vbansal86/Autodecoder/README.md

 None of the important properties of matrix b matches that of the scalar quantity we obtained in prediction - 0.25

-I will continue analysis of this little experiment but I have belief that the scalar quantity could be relate to original matrix in some way.
+I will continue analysis of this little experiment but I have belief that the scalar quantity could  relate to original matrix in some way.